exgin/One-Stop-Shop-Skate-Spot/README.md

 ## Tools Used
 * VSCode: my main IDE used for the entire project
-* Yelp API: I needed a way to both get the location of a user & the location of skate parks near the user.
+* [Yelp API] (https://www.yelp.com/developers/documentation/v3/business_search): I needed a way to both get the location of a user & the location of skate parks near the user.
 I originally went with Google's API; however, was having API key errors getting it to work.
 Yelp's API is cleaner & easier to use in my opinion.
 * Folluim: to visualize the parks for the user, I ended up wanting to plot the points on a map, this is where folluim came in.
 Additionally, I wanted to plot the average skate park within each state, just incase Yelp didn't pick up any smaller parks.
 * SQLAlchemy: SQLA is my prefered ORM.
 This is used to connect my database results for every city/state within the United States.
 I made my own API, which I had JavaScript fetch it's results.